katyukha/odoo-helper-scripts/README.md

 - OS support:
     - On *Ubuntu* should work nice
     - Also should work on *Debian* based systems, but some troubles may happen with installation of system dependencies.
-    - Other linux systems - in most cases should work, but system dependecies must be installed manualy.$a
+    - Other linux systems - in most cases should work, but system dependecies must be installed manualy.
 - Missed feature?
 [Fill an issue](https://gitlab.com/katyukha/odoo-helper-scripts/issues/new)